KxSystems/docs-v1/docs/cookbook/lp.md

 !!! warning "This article is a draft"

+_Linear Programming is a large topic, of which this article reviews just a few applications.
+More articles on it would be very welcome: please contact librarian@kx.com._

-!!! note "Editor’s note"
+!!! note "Linear algebra"
     [![Ken Iverson](/img/kei01.jpg)](https://en.wikipedia.org/wiki/Kenneth_E._Iverson "Wikipedia: Kenneth E. Iverson")
     Q is a descendant of the notation devised by mathematician [Ken Iverson](https://en.wikipedia.org/wiki/Kenneth_E._Iverson) when he worked at Harvard with [Howard Aiken](https://en.wikipedia.org/wiki/Howard_H._Aiken) and Nobel Prize winner [Wassily Leontief](https://en.wikipedia.org/wiki/Wassily_Leontief) on the computation of economic input-output tables.
 Like other descendants of Iverson Notation (e.g. [A+](http://www.aplusdev.org/index.html), [APL](https://en.wikipedia.org/wiki/APL_(programming_language)), [J](https://en.wikipedia.org/wiki/J_(programming_language))), q inherits compact and powerful expression of linear algebra.

-    Linear Programming is a large topic, of which this article reviews just a few applications.
-More articles on it would be very welcome: please contact librarian@kx.com.

 ## Problem